 It's because objects are always changing

-You do not exist within "time" or "space';
+Unchanging, you do not exist in "time" or "space";

 Listen!
 I am That in and to which all appears,